Sid672/Rangoli/README.md

 ![](https://github.com/Sid672/Rangoli/blob/main/outer.PNG?raw=true)

 # Inner pattern
-- It is better draw inner pattern sepratly because we can try different combinations with outer pattern.
+- It is better to draw inner patterns separately because we can try different combinations with outer patterns.
-- First we set coordinates of coordinates because of outer pattern our cooridnates are not (0, 0).
+- First, we set coordinates of the inner part because of the outer pattern our coordinates are not (0, 0).
 - So we should correct it.
 For this we again use `t.up()`, `t.goto(0, 0)` and `t.down()`.
 ```Python
 t.up()
 t.goto(0, 0)
 t.down()
 ```
-- Now we change the shape of pen `t.shape('arrow')`.
+- Now we change the shape of the pen by `t.shape('arrow')`.
-- Its time to decide shape of inner pattern we can use triangle, square, rectangl,..... any (n-sided) polygon.
+- It's time to decide the shape of the inner pattern for this, we can use triangle, square, rectangle,..... any (n - sided) polygon.
-- In this project we are using 10 sided polygon.
+- In this project, we are using a 10 sided polygon.
-- We use a loop to draw a polygon `for i in range(n):` then repeat same polygon in circular path `for i in range(m):` is used.
+- We use a loop to draw a polygon `for i in range(n):` then repeat the same polygon in circular path `for i in range(m):` is used.
 - To draw polygon we move `t.forward(24)`, then turn `t.right(360.0/ n)`.
-- Again we need some colours so we set `t.pencolor("blue")`.
+- Again we need some colors so we set `t.pencolor("blue")`.
-- To make pattern more beautiful we fill colour in pen and print(`t.stamp()`) it after completing each line.
+- To make the pattern more beautiful we fill color in the pen and print(`t.stamp()`) shape of the pen at the edges.
-- We should turn pen, then it will draw same polygon at different angle.
-In this way circular path is acchived.
+- We should turn the pen, then it will draw the same polygon at different angles.
+In this way, a circular path is achieved.

 ```Python
 #for 10 sided polygon